or

 Source: Getty Images

 Seeing the aurora borealis — aka the northern lights — is at the top of many people's bucket lists.
-And even though it's usually required for continental U.S. residents to venture north to Canada or Alaska to see the magical northern lights, they graced us with their presence in about 19 U.S. states in July 2023, and again in several more states in November 2023.
+And even though it's usually required for continental U.S. residents to venture north to Canada or Alaska to see the magical northern lights, sometimes, Americans are lucky enough that the lights are visible from their homes.

 Article continues below advertisement

 So you may be wondering: Will I be able to see the northern lights tonight?
-Keep reading for all the details.
+Keep reading for all the details, plus, previous events in which people were able to see the northern lights.

 Northern Lights in Norway